 Length: 4 miles.

-Description: Kanarra Falls is probably one of the top 10 hikes in all of Utah (and one of the best Utah slot canyon hikes too) and if you go, there’s a good chance you’ll run into crowds, but for good reason:
+Description: Kanarra Falls is probably one of the top 10 hikes in all of Utah (and one of the best Utah slot canyon hikes too) and if you go, there’s a good chance you’ll run into crowds (this is why you also need a permit to get to this hike), but for good reason:

 This hike involves you hiking up to a slot canyon, getting into water and following the canyon to a beautiful, but small waterfall with a ladder near it.